KbaHaxor/WebHacking/BurpSuite/Configuration.md

 2. ActiveScan++
 3. Additional Scanner Checks -This extension provides some additional passive Scanner checks.
 4. Attack Selector - This extension lets you configure multiple scan profiles, such as "XSS only" or "Quick scan".
 When sending items to be scanned, you can select which profile to use from the context menu.
-5. BurpSmartBuster - This extension discovers content with a smart touch.
-A bit like "DirBuster" and "Burp Discover Content", but smarter.
 6. CMS Scanner - An active scan extension for Burp that provides supplemental coverage when testing popular content management systems.
 7. This extension is designed to passively scan for CSP headers that contain known bypasses as well as other potential weaknesses.
 8. CSRF Scanner - This extension can be used to passively scan for CSRF (cross-site request forgery) vulnerabilities.